Firefighter

 I had an inquiry about standpipe regulations regarding the hoses themselves.
 I am an intern with the DEP in flushing, and I was assigned to find out who's responsibility it is to supply, upkeep and maintain the actual hose itself for a standard standpipe.
 29 CFR 1915.507- Land-side fire protection systems section d (Fixed extinguishing systems) says that "The employer must select, install, maintain, inspect, and test all fixed systems required by OSHA as follows: 1915.507(d)(1) Standpipe and hose systems according to NFPA 14-2003 Standard for the Installation of Standpipe and Hose Systems (incorporated by reference, see § 1915.5)" Yet I have found NFPA regulations that state a hose must only be provided if the building posses and maintains its own fire brigade, yet that is an outdated practice.
 My intentions are trying to figure out whether or not we are legally required to preserve and maintain the hose itself, or if we can get rid of it.
 Specifically because of the extra upkeep and costs.
 I cannot find a specific NFPA or CFR code that specifies either which way, and would appreciate some direction!

-Asked by Sienna about 6 years ago
+Asked by Sienna almost 7 years ago

 If I had to guess unfortunately if you are considering a non-fire brigade status and rely on local resources you should not have to have the items listed, but this would be subject to your OSHA and NFPA.
 Have you spoken to them?